+Change History

-Change History / Version Date Details of changes
+Version Date Details of changes

+V2 17.04.2023 Amendments to policy

 Swim Wales is committed in its service provision to offer standards of the highest quality.
 This document sets out the policy and associated procedures to be followed to enable learners the opportunity to change their name on official Swim Wales/Awarding Bodies' records and documentation.